 The entire length of the A382 scheme benefits from planning permission.
 Phase 1 works between Forches Cross and Whitehill Cross have been completed.
-Teignbridge committed £5.1 million of developer funding towards the £13m project, which includes a new off road pedestrian and cycle route.
+Teignbridge committed £5.1 million of developer funding towards the £13m project, which includes a new off-road pedestrian and cycle route.

 Phase 2 is the main street through Houghton Barton.
 This scheme benefits from planning permission and the first section from Forches Cross to Howton Road is complete.
-Teignbridge and Devon approved £1.25m (each) forward funding of future developer contributions in order to deliver the scheme.
+Teignbridge and Devon approved £1.25m (each) forward funding of future developer contributions in order to deliver that phase of the scheme.
+The remainder is to be delivered by developers.